Stiles–Crawford effect: Explanation

 A different approach, introduced by Vohnsen, considers the photopic Stiles-Crawford effect of the first kind to be a consequence of leakage rather than waveguiding by the dense and optically irregular photoreceptors.
 This agrees with the associated Stiles-Crawford effect of the 2nd kind (hue shift accompanying the Stiles-Crawford effect of the first kind) and also explains the lack of directionality in scotopic conditions.

-In March 2022 it has been showed that mitochondria in photoreceptors can act as microlenses deliving light with an angular dependence which has been suggested could explain the effect where central light being more aligned with mitochondrial bundles get better focused better onto a cone’s pigments.
+In March 2022 it was shown that mitochondria in photoreceptors can act as microlenses delivering light with an angular dependence which has been suggested could explain the effect where central light being more aligned with mitochondrial bundles get better focused better onto a cone's pigments.